 HUNGARIAN ENVIRONMENTAL AND SOCIAL POLICY APPLIED IN EXPORT CREDIT

-During financing of export credits, integration of aspects of environmental protection (including sustainable development) is considerably important therefore environmental and social impacts and risks are taken into account during our evaluation process.
-By this the institution contributes to environmental protection as it cannot provide support for an environmentally harmful project.
+During export credit financing, integration of aspects of environmental protection (including sustainable development) is considerably important therefore environmental and social impacts and risks are taken into account during our evaluation process.
+By this, the institution can contribute to environmental protection as it cannot provide support for an environmentally harmful project.

 The Bank can only provide export credit guarantee according to point 2 (b) of paragraph 7 of Government Decree 435/2012 on Guarantees Assumed by the Hungarian Export-Import Bank with a State Payment Guarantee and on the Conditions and Detailed Regulations of the Replacement and Interest Costs of Foreign Currency and Interest Swap Transactions, if the transaction to be financed is not harmful for the environment as a result of the environmental screening carried out on the basis of OECD common approaches on Export Credits and Social Due Diligence.